dhansel/IECDevice/README.md

 a chunk of data to be transferred.
 See the [IECDevice class reference](#iecdevice-class-reference) section for the full function definitions.

-Even with these functions being defined, JiffyDos support is initially disabled for low-level devices and must be enabled by calling ```setBuffer(buffer, bufferSize)``` and ```enableJiffyDosSupport(true)``` in you class constructor.
+Even with these functions overloaded, JiffyDos support is initially disabled for low-level devices and must be enabled by calling ```setBuffer(buffer, bufferSize)``` and ```enableJiffyDosSupport(true)``` in you class constructor.